-When the model is extended to allow for first-order serial correlation, the estimated elasticities for income and for stock market wealth are generally smaller.
-But the estimated elasticities for housing market wealth remain large - -0.12 to 0.15.
+When the model is extended to allow for first-order serial correlation, the estimated elasticities for income and for stock market wealth are generally smaller.3 But the estimated elasticities for housing market wealth are between 0.065 and 0.068, larger than the same coefficient in our earlier work and much more significant statistically.

 The table also reports the t-ratio for the hypothesis that the difference between the coefficient estimates measuring housing and financial market effects is zero.
 A formal test of the hypothesis that the coefficient on housing market wealth is equal to that of stock market wealth (against the alternative hypothesis that the two coefficients differ) is presented, as well as a test of the hypothesis that the coefficient on housing market wealth exceeds the coefficient on financial wealth.
-The evidence suggests that housing market wealth the stoce that of stoce the coefficient on financial wealth.
+The evidence suggests that housing market wealth has a more important effect on consumption than does financial wealth.
+This is the same qualitative result reported and discussed in our earlier work, but the statistical significance of the comparison is much larger with the richer panel of data on states.